AustinT/AustinT.github.io/links/UW_course_reviews.md

 ## NE 471: Nano-electronics
 Course covers nano-scale electronics and quantum mechanics.
 We learned about single-electron transistors which have interesting behaviour.
 Overall I liked the course but I think having a better solid-state physics background would have been nice.

+## NE 479: Organoelectronics
+A well-organized review of the physics behind organoelectronics, and how these devices work.
+Course was useful if you wanted to go into that field, but I didn't enjoy it because organoelectronics didn't really interest me (but I had to take an NE course to graduate).

 ## NE 491: Nanostructured Materials
 Very comprehensive course about nanomaterials.
 Overall very good.

 # PMATH
+## PMATH 332: Applied Complex Analysis
+Great introduction to the interesting and unintuitive math of complex numbers.
+As with AMATH 331, this course just scratched the surface of the subject, and made me realize just how much stuff is out there to learn.
+A highly recommended course if you want to know about complex derivatives (which are much more interesting than real derivatives).

 ## PMATH 347: Groups and Rings
 One of my favourite courses ever taken at UW
 (although I think it is no longer offered).